tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

   Specify the country code with two letters (see [ISO 3166-1 alpha-2](http://en.wikipedia.org/wiki/ISO_3166-1_alpha-2#Officially_assigned_code_elements "ISO 3166-1 alpha-2 - Wikipedia, the free encyclopedia")).
 Each of them should be separated by comma.

 * **White/Black list of extra IPs for prior validation**
   The list of extra IP addresses prior to the validation of country code.
-[CIDR notation](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing "Classless Inter-Domain Routing - Wikipedia, the free encyclopedia") is acceptable to specify the range.
+[CIDR notation](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing "Classless Inter-Domain Routing - Wikipedia, the free encyclopedia") and [AS number](https://en.wikipedia.org/wiki/Autonomous_system_(Internet) "Autonomous system (Internet) - Wikipedia") are also acceptable to specify the range.

+* **Use Autonomous System Number (ASN)**
+  It enables you to use "AS number" in the whitelist and blacklist of extra IP addresses to specify a group of IP networks.

 * **$_SERVER keys for extra IPs**
   Additional IP addresses will be validated if some of keys in `$_SERVER` variable are specified in this textfield.
 Typically `HTTP_X_FORWARDED_FOR`.